Basilar skull fracture: Pathophysiology

 Basilar skull fractures include breaks in the posterior skull base or anterior skull base.
 The former involve the occipital bone, temporal bone, and portions of the sphenoid bone; the latter, superior portions of the sphenoid and ethmoid bones.
 The temporal bone fracture is encountered in 75% of all basilar skull fractures and may be longitudinal, transverse or mixed, depending on the course of the fracture line in relation to the longitudinal axis of the pyramid.

-Bones may be broken around the foramen magnum, the hole in the base of the skull through which the brain stem exits and becomes the spinal cord.
-This may result in injury to the blood vessels and nerves exiting the foramen magnum.

-Due to the proximity of the cranial nerves, injury to those nerves may occur.
-This can cause loss of function of the facial nerve or oculomotor nerve, or hearing loss due to damage of cranial nerve VIII.
+While not absolute, three principal types of basilar skull fractures are recognized, based on the direction and location of the impacting force: